fluttercandies/extended_image/README.md

 ## Slide Out Page

-Extended Image support to slide out page, like webchat,掘金.
+Extended Image support to slide out page as WeChat.

 ### include your page in ExtendedImageSlidePage